burak-yildizoz/CMPE487/workshop-4/README.md

 ### OS
 This program works on Linux.
-(It was tested on Ubuntu 18.04 and Raspbian) I assumed that ```hostname -I``` will return the local IPv4 address, otherwise the program won't work.
+(It was tested on Ubuntu 18.04 and Raspbian) We assumed that ```hostname -I``` will return the local IPv4 address, otherwise the program won't work.
 ```
 > hostname -I
 192.168.1.111 ...